celtra/custom-ui-extension-pdf-generator/README.md

 	getOutputContentHashes(): Promise<OutputContentHashes[]>
 Get a list of output id's with a hash representing the content of the output.

+#### setDragAndDrop
+	setDragAndDrop(event: DragEvent, payload: DragAndDropPayload[]): Promise<void>
+This action is expected to be used on `dragstart` event with no propagation.
+It will initiate dragging the payload into the design file editor and will create a drop when `mouseup` event is received.

 #### on
 	on(type: EventType, callback: VoidFunction): void Register a `callback` function that is called when event of `type` occurs.
 See  `EventType` for possible options.
 Multiple callbacks can be registered.